A registered dealer issues a Bill of Supply whenever they supply an exempt good or service.

 The Supplier of Exempted Goods

-A Bill of Supply must be issued anytime a registered dealer supplies an exempt good or service.
+A registered dealer issues a Bill of Supply whenever they supply an exempt good or service.
 For example, a registered taxpayer selling unprocessed agricultural products must provide the buyer with a Bill of Supply rather than a tax invoice.

 What’s in the Bill of Supply?

-Several specifics that must be provided in a bill of supply are stated in the statute governing the Goods and Services Tax (GST).
+The statute governing Goods and Services Tax (GST) specifies several details required in a Bill of Supply.
 The following is a list of what should be included in a Bill of Supply:

-3. The recipient’s name, address, and GSTIN are required if the recipient is already registered.
+- The supplier includes the recipient’s name, address, and GSTIN if the recipient is already registered.

 What are the differences between Tax Invoice and Bill of Supply?